1. Home

 Then you will see all of your hosting services with us.
 When you find the plan that you want to manage, you need to select the orange button Manage service.

-Now that you’re in the Hosting Panel, select the File Manager menu.
+Now that you’re in the Hosting Panel, select the File Manager option in the left-hand menu.
+It will open the file manager in a new tab.

 First, we need to navigate to the public_html folder of the Staging site.